Our Upcoming Events

 Community Advisory Group

 West Oakland Community Advisory Group (WOCAG) was formed in 1996 as the citizen advisory body for development of the former Oakland Army Base, as part of the federal community base reuse planning process.
 Membership is drawn from West Oakland residents, businesses and community organizations, and is set at 16 members.
-WOCAG is staffed by the Oakland Redevelopment Agency and the Port of Oakland.
+WOCAG is staffed by the City of Oakland and the Port of Oakland.
 The public is welcome to attend the group's meetings.

 Meeting Day: Fourth Thursday of the month (except August and December).